-Our in–house tax experts, together with respective account managers in our EU based offices, are reviewing all the transaction/ arrangements for client entities implemented since June 25, 2018, to determine the MDR reportable arrangements.
-If reportable, we will undertake the necessary MDR reporting within the statutory timelines.
+Our in–house tax experts, together with respective account managers in our EU-based offices, review all the transaction/ arrangements for client entities in real-time to determine the MDR reportable arrangements.
+If reportable, we will undertake the necessary MDR reporting within the statutory timeline of 30 days.
 We work together with other intermediaries to mitigate any overlap of MDR compliance.

 Reporting & maintenance services

-- A review of EU cross-border arrangements implemented since June 25, 2018
+- A review of EU cross-border arrangements in real-time.

 Preferred intermediary services

 We can be appointed as “Preferred MDR intermediary” for MDR review and reporting in cases where an Amicorp EU office is involved as an intermediary for any EU cross-border arrangement.
-That Amicorp office would undertake to comply with the MDR for our client entity, and take the lead in coordinating other intermediaries involved.
-This would help our clients in centralizing the MDR compliance with one intermediary, making it easy for them to track and monitor, mitigate duplication of work and fees.
+That Amicorp office would undertake to comply with the MDR for our client entity and take the lead in coordinating other intermediaries involved.
+This would help our clients centralize the MDR compliance with one intermediary, making it easy for them to track, monitor, and mitigate duplication of work and fees.
 This way, they can rest assured that MDR compliance for all their cross-border arrangements involving EU countries is covered.

 Effective dates and deadlines

-The MDR Directive entered into force on June 25, 2018, and is to be implemented by EU countries by December 31, 2019.
-The provisions will be applied retroactively for all reportable arrangements starting June 25, 2018.
+The MDR Directive entered into force on June 25, 2018, and was implemented in most EU countries by early 2021.
+The provisions applied retroactively for all reportable arrangements starting June 25, 2018.

-- Reportable arrangements where the first step of implementation is taken (or significant amended) as of June 25, 2018, until June 30, 2020, will have to be reported by the intermediary by February 28, 2021.
+- All the reportable arrangements where the first step of implementation was taken (or significantly amended) between June 25, 2018, and December 31, 2020, were required to be reported by the intermediary by February 28, 2021.

-- From January 1, 2021, the reportable arrangements must be disclosed within 30 days from the day that the arrangement was made available or ready for implementation, or when the first step in the implementation was made.
+- From January 1, 2021, and onwards the reportable arrangements must be disclosed within 30 days from the day that the arrangement was made available or ready for implementation, or when the first step was made.